-To begin a career in epidemiology and public health, you often need both a bachelor’s degree and a master’s degree, which typically takes at least six years of higher education.
-Admission to the master’s program usually also requires a strong score on the Graduate Record Exam (GRE).
+To begin a career in public health, you often need both a bachelor’s degree and a master’s degree, which typically takes at least six years of higher education.
+Admission to the master’s program may also require a strong score on the Graduate Record Exam (GRE).

-The Health and Epidemiology Advanced Learning (HEAL) program allows you to skip the GRE exam before entering into your fifth year as a master’s candidate at the University of Rochester.
-When accepted to the HEAL program as an undergraduate, you’re also given conditional admission to the MS program in epidemiology offered through the Department of Public Health Sciences in the School of Medicine and Dentistry (part of Rochester’s campus).
+The Health and Epidemiology Advanced Learning (HEAL) program allows you to skip the application process before entering your fifth year as a master’s candidate at the University of Rochester.
+When accepted to the HEAL program as an undergraduate, you’re also given conditional admission to the Master’s programs offered through the Department of Public Health Sciences in the School of Medicine and Dentistry (part of Rochester’s campus).
 The Master’s programs options are: Public Health (MPH), Clinical Investigation (MS), Epidemiology (MS), and Health Services Research and Policy (MS).

-As an undergraduate in the HEAL program, you are expected to major in one of the following:
+As an undergraduate in the HEAL program, you can major in any of the following interdisciplinary health-related programs: